 That Make Home Buyers Walk the Other Way

-Sure, man-made ponds and water features can help create a relaxing outdoor space, but they can also attract insects, such as mosquitoes.
-Plus, it takes work to keep them well-maintained—work potential buyers might not be up for.
+Sure, water features can help create a relaxing outdoor space, but it takes work to keep them maintained—work potential buyers might not be up for.

-Too many annual flowers may cause buyers to walk the other way.
-Since you must buy them each year, annuals can be expensive and a lot of work to maintain—especially for a novice gardener.
-If you have large flower beds, consider swapping your annuals for a few native perennial plants or shrubs.
+Since you must buy them each year, annuals can be expensive and a lot of work to maintain for novice gardeners.

 A lawn full of brown spots from your dog could make some buyers think twice, as it may say you don’t bother with upkeep.

 Cracks in your home’s concrete patio or walkways aren’t just unsightly, they can be dangerous.
-They can also be costly to fix, with HomeAdvisor estimating the cost of filling smaller holes or cracks at $100, if you do it yourself.
+They can also be costly to fix.

-Some feel using unconventional containers adds humor or a unique touch to the yard.
-Think of an old clawfoot tub upcycled into a small flower bed.
+Some feel using unconventional containers adds a unique touch to the yard.
 This style just doesn't appeal to everyone and can be off-putting.

-For those thinking of selling their home, a messy or unkempt yard may give potential buyers a bad first impression.
-For sellers, be sure to mow regularly, weed flower beds, and keep the yard clutter-free.
+A messy or unkempt yard may give potential buyers a bad first impression.

 13. Expensive Landscaping